gridap/GridapWorkshop2023Material/README.md

 ## Accessing to Gadi using ARE (graphical interface on the web browser)

 For those users which are more comfortable with graphical interfaces, the instructions in the previous section can also be followed on a terminal opened in your web browser using the so-called [ARE-Australian Research Environment](https://opus.nci.org.au/display/Help/ARE+User+Guide).
-ARE will also allow you to open a Virtual Desktop on the web browser, and run Paraview there, so that you can visualize the results of your simulations without having to download the data files to your local computer (which might be heavy for large scale problems).
+ARE will also allow you to open a Virtual Desktop on the web browser, and run ParaView on Gadi, so that you can visualize the results of your simulations without having to download the data files to your local computer (which might be heavy for large scale problems).
 You can find ARE usage instructions [here](https://opus.nci.org.au/display/Help/ARE+User+Guide).

 ## Creating a system image